 With nearly 775,000 current senior TBI survivors, it is crucial to take the appropriate steps now to ensure your senior loved ones remain safe, in particular from falls.
 These preventative measures can help:

 - Assess the home environment and address any fall hazards such as throw rugs, extension cords, any clutter or furniture obstructing walking paths, and lack of lighting.

 - Be certain that your senior loved ones make use of a cane or walker at all times when advised by the physician, to compensate for any muscular or balance deficits.

 - Talk to the doctor about any potential medication side effects which could bring about dizziness or drowsiness, each of which heighten fall risk.

 - Make sure loved ones receive at least annual eye exams and that corrective lenses are always worn when prescribed.

 Morning Glory Home Care can assist in many ways, from in-home safety appraisals in order to prevent falls, to highly tailored care for individuals struggling with the challenges of a TBI, as well as other conditions.
-Call us today at 618-667-8400 for a no-cost in-home assessment and to find out about how our dementia care in Belleville, IL and the surrounding areas is helping older adults live life to the fullest, every single day.
+Call us today at 618-667-8400 for a no-cost in-home assessment and to find out about how our Highland senior care and and home care throughout the surrounding areas is helping older adults live life to the fullest, every single day.